 If your cat is really comfortable around you, your sneezing may excite them.
 This is a less common response to sneezes, but it is common enough.
 The loud noise may make them feel like you are trying to play with them, causing them to chirp in excitement.

 This response is a bit more self-explanatory, but many cats run away whenever you sneeze.
 That’s because the sneeze startled them, and they fled as a response.
 As we already mentioned, cats don’t like loud noises.

-Sneezes, especially some older men’s sneezes, are very loud and scare the cat.
+Sneezes, especially the very loud ones, can scare the cat.
 This causes them to run away from the sound source.
 Even if the cat is familiar with you, the sound may startle them and trigger a flight response in your presence.

 What Can You Do About It?

-If you suspect your cat is genuinely scared at your sneezes, you can try to acclimate them slowly to the sound.
+If you suspect your cat is genuinely scared of your sneezes, you can try to acclimate them slowly to the sound.
 You can do this by play-sneezing in their presence and, if the cat is calm, give them a piece of their favorite treat.
 This will teach them that the sneeze is not that scary of an experience.
 However, cats are smart, so if you really want this to work you must make sure the cat can not anticipate the treat before the “sneeze.”
 This means he did not hear you reaching for it, and he did not see or smell the treat.
 And, for better results, you have to do it in a very sudden situation, in the same way sneezes happen suddenly and unexpectedly.